Nenkai/gt-modding-hub/docs/formats/adhoc/gpb_gpbdata.md

 !!! tip
     Adhoc projects can instead load from disk aka local path instead of a Gpb container if a widget's `from_disk`'s property is set to true.

+## Unpacking/Packing

+The [GTAdhocToolchain](https://github.com/Nenkai/GTAdhocToolchain) can be used to unpack and pack these containers.

 ## Gpb1

 :octicons-cpu-24: *Applies to GT4 First Preview* · :octicons-arrow-right-16: Endian: Little